Menu

 The genomic ancestry of the Scandinavian Battle Axe Culture people and their relation to the broader Corded Ware horizon

-Authors Malmström H, Günther T, Svensson EM
+Authors Malmström H, Günther T, Svensson EM, Juras A, Fraser M et al.

 Abstract